mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 4. ALTER TABLE DROP COLUMN

-**Postgres**: Only metadata lock is taken.
+**PostgreSQL**: Only metadata lock is taken.
 No table rewrite takes place.
 The space is just marked as unused and later taken up by future DB writes.

 **MySQL**: Table rewrite happens but no lock is taken.

 5. ALTER TABLE ADD CONSTRAINT

-**Postgres**: Relatively rare, but out of those 6 cases, 2 are adding unique constraints.
+**PostgreSQL**: Relatively rare, but out of those 6 cases, 2 are adding unique constraints.
 For example:

 ```sql
 ALTER TABLE oauthaccessdata ADD CONSTRAINT oauthaccessdata_clientid_userid_key UNIQUE (clientid, userid);